zakymzn/zakymzn/README.md

 ### Hi there 👋 I'm Zaky.

-A student at the Amikom University in Yogyakarta who takes the informatics study program.
-I enjoy front-end programming on web and mobile platforms.
+Fresh graduate of Informatics study program from Amikom University Yogyakarta.
+Interested in front-end web and mobile app programming.

-- 🌱 I’m currently learning dart, javascript, dan python programming language.
 - 📫 How to reach me: mamurzakynurrokhman@gmail.com

 ### Favorite Programming Language